-Is there any better way to share photos and hold on to the memories they represent than a photo book?
-For consumers and amateur photographers, a book is a great way to store photographs from baby's first birthday party, your vacation cruise to Alaska or your collection of best flower pictures.
+For consumers and amateur photographers, a book is also a great way to store photographs from baby's first birthday party, your vacation cruise to Alaska or your collection of best flower pictures.
 For serious and professional photographers, photo books are also important marketing tools, as well as products (to sell to the bride and groom).
 But among the many online photo book services, which one is the best?

 We tested seven of the most popular photo book vendors: Apple Photos, Blurb, Mixbook, Montage, Picaboo, Shutterfly and Snapfish.
 We used photos taken by an amateur of her children, with the most minimal of editing to those photos.

 - Read the Mixbook Review - 9/10 stars,

 - Read the Shutterfly Review - 9/10 stars,

 - Read the Picaboo Review - 8/10 stars,

 - Read the Snapfish Review - 7/10 stars,